How to Get More MPG Out of Your Car

 More Tips for Improving Fuel Economy

-- A 2009 study shows that changing the air filter in a vehicle with a computer-controlled gasoline engine and fuel injection does not improve fuel efficiency – only performance.
-However, it is still a good idea.
+- A 2009 study found that changing the air filter in a vehicle with a computer-controlled gasoline engine and fuel injection does not improve fuel efficiency – only performance.
+However, it's still a good idea to change it regularly.

 - Only tackle the jobs that you know how to do.
 Refer to a mechanic for the rest.